exteranto/exteranto.github.io/articles/your-first-exteranto.md

 You should see a version number of `3.1.5` or greater.

-Create a new project as described above.
+Create a new project as described in [Installation][installation].

 ```bash
 ext create my-extension
 ```

-This will create a `my-extension` project in your current directory.
+The `create` command will generate a `my-extension` project in your current

-Let's see what the `create` command has generated.
+directory:

 ```
 my-extension/